martincartledge/martincartledge.github.io/getting-the-interview.md

 Cons:

-- Responsible for ("own") more pieces of the code base
+- Responsible for ("own") more pieces of the codebase
 - Processes such as code review and a team code style might not be established
 - Quickly throwing out code you contributed to due to trying other ideas